|

 never more of such candidates than the number of

 positions to be filled.
-This
+There are usually never

 inequitable ballot rule can make it more likely that